AmirDocs/k8s-eks-advanced/README.md

 1) Create External DNS chart values with `helm-values > external-dns.yaml` and add a External DNS resource block again within its own namespace named `external dns` including `set - wait for` and the values.

 Now all three resources have been created.
-Link helm.tf resources with a cluster by utilizing a provider.
+Link helm.tf resources with a cluster by utilising a provider.

 Defines the Helm provider to manage Kubernetes resources using Helm by: